eoinkelly/notes/assembler/assembler-arm/book-modern-assembly-lang-prog-with-arm-processor.md

 * Assembler uses ASCII NUL (0x00) to represent the end of strings in memory aka "the null terminated string"
 * ISO 8559 family of standards all extend ASCII to 8 bits
     * They are incompatible with each other e.g. ISO-8559-1 (Latin1) will map different glyphs to values 0x7F to 0xFF than ISO-8559-9 (Latin 5 Turkish) will
-* ISO/IEC 10646 Universal charaacter set solves this
+* ISO/IEC 10646 Universal character set solves this
     * defines code points (numbers) for almost all human languages
-    * code points written as `U+XXXXX`
+    * code points usually written as `U+XXXXX`
 * Unicode extends ISO 10646 with language specific features
 * There are a number of encodings available for codepoints from 10646 e.g.
     * UTF-8
         * variable length encoding
-        * uses the upper bits of each byte to identify whether it is the start of a new character of the continuiation of one
+        * uses the upper bits of each byte to identify whether it is the start of a new character of the continuation of one
     * UTF-16
+        * was the default on macOS and Windows (might still be?)
     * UTF-32
         * use 4 bytes for each character
         * ++ simple